Dynamic Convolutions: Exploiting Spatial Sparsity for Faster Inference: Experiments and results

 The ResNet~\cite{han2015deep} CNN for classification is typically used to compare the performance of conditional execution methods.
 We compare the theoretical number of floating point operations and accuracy.
 The main work related to ours is SACT~\cite{sact}, also exploiting spatial sparsity.
 ConvNet-AIG~\cite{convnetaig}, conditionally executing complete residual blocks, can be seen as a non-spatial variant of our method.

 \paragraph{CIFAR-10} We perform experiments with ResNet-32 on the standard train/validation split of CIFAR-10~\cite{cifar}.
 We use the same hyperparameters and data augmentation as ConvNet-AIG, being an SGD optimizer with momentum 0.9, weight decay 5e-4, learning rate 0.1 decayed by 0.1 at epoch 150 and 250 with a total of 350 epochs.
-Data is augmented by taking a random 32 by 32 crop after padding with 4 pixels and random horizontal flip.
 Results for SACT and ConvNet-AIG are obtained with their provided code.
 We evaluate our method for different budget targets $\theta \in \{0.1,0.2,\dots,0.9\}$.
 The mask unit is a squeeze unit with the same architecture as in SACT.
 Non-adaptive baseline ResNet models have $8,14,20,26$ and $32$ layers.
 Figure~\ref{fig:sota_cifar10} shows that our method (DynConv) outperforms the other conditional execution methods for all computational costs (MACs) while improving the accuracy-complexity trade-off.
-Moreover, compared to other method, there is a smaller drop in accuracy when reducing the computational budget.
+Moreover, there is a smaller drop in accuracy when reducing the computational budget.

 \paragraph{ImageNet} We use ResNet-101~\cite{resnet} and ImageNet~\cite{imagenet} to compare DynConv against results reported in SACT~\cite{sact}, ConvNet-AIG~\cite{convnetaig}, SkipNet~\cite{skipnet} and standard ResNet~\cite{resnet}.
-Just like SACT, we initialize convolutional layers with weights from a pretrained ResNet-101 since the large amount of conditional layers makes the network prone to {dead residuals}, where some layers are not used at all.
+Just like SACT, we initialize convolutional layers with weights from a pretrained ResNet-101 since the large number of conditional layers makes the network prone to {dead residuals}, where some layers are not used at all.
 We use the standard training procedure of ResNet~\cite{resnet} with InceptionV3~\cite{szegedy2016rethinking} data augmentation.
 Models are trained on a single GPU with batch size 64 and learning rate $0.025$ for 100 epochs.
 Learning rate is decayed by 0.1 at epoch 30 and 60.
 The Gumbel temperature is gradually annealed from 5 to 1, for more stable training of this deep model.
 The mask unit is a squeeze unit with the same architecture as in SACT.
 Results in Figure~\ref{fig:sota_imagenet} show that DynConv outperforms SACT by a large margin and matches the performances of the best layer-based methods.
-Those methods strongly benefit from the large amount of residual blocks in ResNet-101 and therefore perform relatively better than they did in the CIFAR-10 experiment.
+Those methods strongly benefit from the large number of residual blocks in ResNet-101 and therefore perform relatively better than they did in the CIFAR-10 experiment.

 \paragraph{Further analysis}